eZmaxinc/eZmax-SDK-go/docs/SystemconfigurationResponseCompound.md

 ### NewSystemconfigurationResponseCompound

-`func NewSystemconfigurationResponseCompound(pkiSystemconfigurationID int32, fkiSystemconfigurationtypeID int32, sSystemconfigurationtypeDescriptionX string, eSystemconfigurationNewexternaluseraction FieldESystemconfigurationNewexternaluseraction, eSystemconfigurationLanguage1 FieldESystemconfigurationLanguage1, eSystemconfigurationLanguage2 FieldESystemconfigurationLanguage2, eSystemconfigurationEzsign FieldESystemconfigurationEzsign, bSystemconfigurationEzsignpersonnal bool, bSystemconfigurationSspr bool, ) *SystemconfigurationResponseCompound`
+`func NewSystemconfigurationResponseCompound(pkiSystemconfigurationID int32, fkiSystemconfigurationtypeID int32, sSystemconfigurationtypeDescriptionX string, eSystemconfigurationNewexternaluseraction FieldESystemconfigurationNewexternaluseraction, eSystemconfigurationLanguage1 FieldESystemconfigurationLanguage1, eSystemconfigurationLanguage2 FieldESystemconfigurationLanguage2, bSystemconfigurationEzsignpersonnal bool, bSystemconfigurationSspr bool, ) *SystemconfigurationResponseCompound`

 NewSystemconfigurationResponseCompound instantiates a new SystemconfigurationResponseCompound object This constructor will assign default values to properties that have it defined,